 Endowed with |virtue::morality, ethical conduct [sīla]| and |vision::realization [dassana]|,

-such a person is dear to the people.
+such a person is held dear by the people.

 218